 The very same thing happens when you build a house.
 Uniform moisture conditions are interrupted when you build a house.

 Whether the site starts wet and becomes dry or starts dry and becomes wet the effect is the same.
-What was consistent moisture levels in the soil becomes uneven moisture levels.
+Where there were consistent moisture levels in the soil under the house has now become uneven soil moisture levels.

-Different levels of moisture in the soil results in uneven swelling and shrinking of reactive clays.
+Different levels of moisture in the soil result in uneven swelling and shrinking of reactive clays.
 Uneven swelling and shrinking of clays is causing your house to crack.

 It doesn’t matter whether your soil was wet or dry on the day you poured your slab, the soil moisture conditions under the slab change slowly and the soil moisture conditions around the outside change quickly.
 Every second they are different, the soils are swelling or contracting at a different rate – and that is what is making your walls move up and down.